siomarapantarotto/ATMConsulting/README.md

 ## Setup
 To run this project, download the directory to your "AndroidStudioProjects" folder and run it.

-## Contributions
+## How to contribute
 Thanks for viewing ATM Consulting APP!
 More detailed documentation can be found directly on the code.
 Feel free to contact me for more information.
 Contributions are more than welcome!

 siomara.com.br